IshmaelRogers/Localization/KalmanFilter/Readme.md

  We'll start the Kalman filter implementation with the measurement update

  1D Robot Example:
+ ---

- A roaming robot.
+ A roaming mobile robot.

  The robot is thinks its current position is near 20- m mark, but it is not very certain.
 There the Gaussian of the PRIOR BELIF N(x:mu=20, sig2=9) has a wide probability distribution.